nabilVindas/GeoLab/README.md

 ## Usage example on ESBA atlas

+This only works inside the container as the atlas is only provided via the container.
+However, if you don't want to use the container you can ask for the atlas files at nabil.vindas@cea.fr

-To extract the bundles of the ESBA atlas from a subject you first need to compute the tractogram (.tck/.trk/.bundles), register it to MNI space (recommended : image-based with ANTs) and resample it to 15 points per fiber.
+To extract the bundles of the ESBA atlas from a subject you first need to compute the tractogram (.tck/.trk/.bundles), register it to MNI space (recommended : image-based with ANTs) and resample it to 15 points per streamline.
 Then use the ProjectAtlasGeoLab command :

     $ ProjectAtlasGeoLab -i input${format} -o outputDir -nbPoints 15 -nbThreads ${nbThreads}